 Occasionally the micro switch fails or an electrode is broken off.
 Proceed as follows: Remove the two screws holding the cap to the main body.
-Remember, this cap retains a spring under compression.
+Remember, a spring under compression is retained by this cap.
 With both screws out, allow the spring to extend fully.
 Then carefully lift off cap and spring.
 If only the micro switch is at fault, avoid disturbing the hydraulic elements remaining in the head.
 If examination of the hydraulic parts is required, remove them carefully by pulling.
 Be sure to note the order of removal.